Abu Shukheidim

-Abu Shukheidim was a Palestinian village in the Ramallah and al-Bireh Governorate.
+Abu Shukheidim (or Abu Shkeidim, Arabic: أبو شخيدم) is a Palestinian village in the Ramallah and al-Bireh Governorate.

 In 2005 it merged with the village of Al-Mazra'a al-Qibliya to form the town of Al-Zaitounah.

 History

 Abu Shukheidim does not appear in records until the 19th century.
 It appears to have been founded during the period of Ottoman rule in the wake of the Qays–Yaman war.

 Pottery sherds from the Hellenistic/Roman, Byzantine, Crusader/Ayyubid and the Mamluk eras have been found here.

 Ottoman era

 Sherds from the early Ottoman era has also been found here.
 The historical core of the village is predominantly uninhabited.

 In 1838, it was noted as a Muslim village, Abu Shukheidim, in the Bani Harith district, north of Jerusalem.

 In 1863 Victor Guérin found it consisting of a dozen houses.
 A birket (artificial pond) was lined on the inside with good cement, but needed repairs.
 Near the birket were several very old buildings.
 The villagers were compelled to stock up on water at a well located at the bottom of the mountain whose village occupies the summit.

 An Ottoman village list of about 1870 showed that Abu Schechedim had 14 houses and a population of 76, though the population count included men, only.

 In 1882, the PEF's Survey of Western Palestine described Abu Shukheidim as a village resembling Abu Qash, and supplied by the same well.

 In 1896 the population of Abu schechedim was estimated to be about 204 persons.